 Jessica is a law lecturer at the Open University.
 She took her undergraduate law degree at Durham University and her masters in international human rights law and European Union law at Bristol University.
 She studied theology at the Open Theological College and theology of law at Spurgeon’s College.
-She qualified as a Solicitor in 1991 and worked as a law reporter for the Incorporated Council of Law Reporting for England and Wales in the Chancery, Queen’s Bench and Administrative Divisions of the High Court as well as in the Court of Justice of the European Union.
+She qualified as a Solicitor in 1991 and transferred to the bar in 2016.
+She has worked as a law reporter for the Incorporated Council of Law Reporting for England and Wales in the Chancery, Queen’s Bench and Administrative Divisions of the High Court as well as in the Court of Justice of the European Union.
 She has taught EU external relations law at Bristol University and a level 1 module, Rules, rights and justice, and a level 2 module, Understanding law covering English legal systems and EU law, at the Open University.
-She gained her fellowship of the Higher Education Academy in 2015.
+She gained her Fellowship of the Higher Education Academy in 2015 and Senior Fellowship of the Higher Education Academy in 2016.

-She is Director of the Project on Interdisciplinary Law and Religion Studies at the Open University: http://www.pilarsresearch.com.
+Jessica is Director of the Project on Interdisciplinary Law and Religion Studies at the Open University: http://law-school.open.ac.uk/research/PILARS.

 Jessica carries out scholarship research in the field of online learning having led a team to win the Stan Marsh prize for best paper at the Association of Law Teachers’ Conference 2016.